abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/rust/installation.md

 ---

 ## Rust Installation on GCP SUSE VM
+This guide explains how to install and configure Rust on a GCP SUSE Arm64 VM, ensuring the environment is ready for building and benchmarking Rust applications.

 ### System Preparation
 Updates the system and installs essential build tools for compiling Rust programs.